leonidmln/GridMVC.Core/quick_start.md

                  columns.Add(foo => foo.Description).Sortable(true);
            }).WithPaging(20)

 By default, this html helper method render "_Grid.cshtml" partial view in your Views/Shared folder.
-If you want to render other view - specify his name in 'viewName' parameter, like this:
+If you want to render other view - specify his name in 'viewName' parameter, like this:<br/>

 <code>
 @using GridMvc.Html